 Your experience helps other parents find the right book.

 Younger children will focus on the colorful celebrations and the idea of 'learning something hard.'
-Older children will pick up on the nuances of identity and the importance of community support for people with different abilities.
+Older children will appreciate the themes of community support and personal growth.

-Unlike many books about disability that focus on 'awareness' for others, this book focuses on the internal joy and spiritual life of the protagonist himself.
-It treats his religious milestone with the same gravity and celebration as any other child's.
+This book uniquely focuses on the internal joy and spiritual life of the protagonist as he prepares for his Bar Mitzvah.
+It treats his religious milestone with the same gravity and celebration as any other child's. ```

 The book provides a warm, documentary-style look at Caleb's preparation for his Bar Mitzvah.
 It details his practice sessions, the support of his family and teachers, and the actual ceremony where he takes his place as an adult member of the Jewish community.